mctweb/torphins-playgroup/content/pages/about.md

       Aberdeenshire for children from the age of 2 until they attend primary school.

       Torphins Playgroup Preschool is committed to child-led learning through play.
-We follow the Scottish National Curriculums, the Curriculum for Excellence and the Pre-birth to Three Curriculum as well as the Getting It Right For Every Child (GIRFEC) framework, and were awarded a score of ‘4 – Good’ at our most recent [Care Inspectorate inspection](https://www.careinspectorate.com/index.php/care-services?detail=CS2003002532)
+We follow the Scottish National Curriculums, the Curriculum for Excellence, the Pre-birth to Three Curriculum, Realising The Ambition: Being Me, as well as the Getting It Right For Every Child (GIRFEC) framework, and were awarded a score of ‘4 – Good’ at our most recent [Care Inspectorate inspection](https://www.careinspectorate.com/index.php/care-services?detail=CS2003002532)

       Parents are integral to Playgroup - running the charity as a committee, leading the playgroup in everything from hiring staff to policy making, and volunteering in the setting itself.
 The Committee fundraises from a wide variety of sources including grants, trusts and foundations \[link to support us page], as well as public events and online appeals.
 As well as this, parents are involved as volunteers, taking part in parent duties in the setting itself (Covid-19 allowing).
 This is a unique opportunity to really see how your children learn and take a role in their early years’ education.